heistp/antler/README.md

 # Antler

-Active Network Tester of Load Et Response

-Antler is a network testing tool for congestion control and related work.
+Antler (Active Network Tester of Load Et Response) is a network testing tool, mainly for congestion control and related work.

 ## Features